frederikvig/nyum/_recipes/high-hydration-sourdough-bread.md

 * `17g` fine sea salt
 * `151g` levain

-> Mix the dough by adding the salt, the ripe levain, and a splash of water to the autolyse.
-Mix and add more water as needed.
+> Mix the dough by adding the salt, the ripe levain, to the autolyse.
+Mix and add water as needed.
 It should feel firm, but sticky.
 Then strengthen the dough for 5-6 minutes.
 The dough should smooth out a little and gain some elasticity, but still be quite shaggy.

 ---